-Childish Reverie is one of the most playful fonts on our list.
-Denise Chandler designed this 80s font.
-I think it fits in well with the vibrant styles towards the end of the decade.
-It comes in two formats, font, and doodles, and each of them comes in both OTF and TTF.
+Childish Reverie is one of the most playful fonts on our list, designed by Denise Chandler.
+I think it fits well with the vibrant styles towards the end of the decade.
+It comes in two formats, font and doodles.
+Each of them comes in both OTF and TTF formats.

 28. Visby Round

 Designed by Connary Fagen, Visby Round comes in eight weights and obliques as an OpenType format.
 Visby Round has both Latin and Cyrillic letters.